 If it fails show an error message for the user.
 The transaction will still be added to the transaction list with a status of pending.
 Pending transactions will have a new dropdown with options “Generate IRN”, “Generate e-Way Bill” which will retry calling the gov API.
 Only creator or master users can access this button.

 On the transaction purpose “Cancellation/Voiding Invoice“ the cancel IRN api should be called.
 The rest of the flow is the same, status should be pending if failed, and dropdown should be enabled for the retry.

+If API calls fails then display a dropdown in transaction list only for “MASTER ADMIN” or “CREATOR” roles

+Sell transactions – transaction status will be “IRN Pending”

+Generate IRN

+Cancel Invoice - transaction status will be “Cancel IRN Pending”

+Cancel IRN

+Above transactions should be created but do not have accounting impact which means no data will go in trial balance tables and inventor tables

+If API successful then display dropdown for all ROLES with below options

+Sell transactions

+Generate e-Way Bill by IRN

+Cancel E-way Bill

+Cancel Invoice

+Not needed

 Middle layer changes: